valeriashpiner/swivl/README.md

 `for ios`

 :three: Run XCode.
 Find file `GithubUsers.xcodeproj` and open this project with XCode.
 Select device.
-Buld project and run it by `yarn start`.
+Buld project and run it or run it by `yarn start`.

 `for android`